Sean8069/Basic_Networking/DHCP/DHCP.md

 <br />
 <br />
 <br />
->Note that Cisco IOS images are used in creating this simulation

 This is a simple topology created for this purpose.
 R1 is a router that will act as the DHCP Server, S1 is a switch, PC1-4 indicate that is a user computer.
 First, we will start by configuring the router to be a DHCP server.
 Open up the CLI of the router, we start at the global config mode.
 We first need to configure the interface connected to the switch to allow DISCOVER messages to be recevied on that interface.
 In the global config mode, entered as such:
 <br />
 <br />